Two women laugh and a photo of a desk with paper and a typewriter on it

 Contraceptive Deserts 101: Understand the basics about our birth control deserts and how to communicate their significance.

 Pharmacist Prescribing of Hormonal Birth Control: Over the last few years there has been a growing interest in expanding the authority of pharmacists to directly prescribe and dispense some hormonal birth control methods.
 This fact sheet includes an overview of the policy, including benefits and implementation considerations, and a table summarizing policies in the 24 states that allow pharmacists to prescribe birth control.
-We have also created an infographic of this information.
-Also see our new state-specific pharmacist prescribing factsheets
+Also see our state-specific pharmacist prescribing factsheets

 Sample Op-Eds on State Contraceptive Landscapes: Use these state-specific sample op-eds/blogs to raise attention on the issues and solutions in your state.
 More states will be available in the near future.